AntsiferovBogdan/uniswap2pairs/README.rst

 Customization
 ---------
-Add your provider's URL to the virtual environment
+Add your provider's URL to the virtual environment:

 .. code-block:: python